christophfranke/signal-chain/README.md

 - `$.stopIf`: Stops the chain if the condition is met.
 - `$.ifNot`: Negation of `$.if` without fallback.
 - `$.passUnique`: Passes only unique values.
-- `$.assert.create`: Creates a custom assertion from a type predicate function.
+- `$.type.is`: Creates a custom type assertion from a type predicate function.
-- `$.assert.not.create`: Creates a custom negated assertion from a type predicate function.
+- `$.type.not.is`: Creates a custom negated type assertion from a type predicate function.
 - `$.maybe.select`: Selects if the value is not undefined or null.
 - `$.maybe.listen.key`: Listens to a key if the value is not undefined or null.
 - `$.listen.event`: Listen to DOM events.